The Apprentice (franchise): Format

 The following description of the show is based primarily on the American version of The Apprentice, though the general format applies to all other versions.

 Each season begins with a new group of contestants vying to earn a place in one of the organizations run by the host.
 The contestants (who are referred to as "candidates") have come from business backgrounds in various enterprises, including real estate, accounting, restaurant management, management consulting, sales and marketing.

 The candidates are divided into two teams or "corporations" within the show.
 These corporations select a name they are subsequently referred to through the rest of the show.
 Each week, the teams are assigned a task and required to select one of their members to lead the team as "project manager", who is to take responsibility for organizing the team and making executive decisions.
 Tasks are generally business oriented and tend to highlight one of several business skills.
 Tasks most commonly revolve around sales (selling the most items or earning the most money) and marketing (producing a specific marketing material or campaign that is judged by a company's executives).
 During the tasks, the teams are usually visited by one of the host's "advisors" for that week.
 Tasks typically last for one or two days.
 In the global ONE Championship edition, an additional physical task is added before a business task, with candidates partaking physical challenges for various rewards and advantages, though usually meant to train and showcase candidates of physical prowess.

 Business tasks followed with boardroom meetings.
 At the end of each task, the remaining candidates on both teams gather in the boardroom to be briefed on the task by the host and the advisors.
 Team members are asked about how the task went and whether there were any strong or weak players.
 Teams are sometimes asked to comment on materials or products produced by the opposing team.
 The host or advisors would usually provide future advice to candidates on improvement or address any criticisms, followed by the results for the task; members from the winning team are immune from elimination and depending on season, are being permitted to view the next stage of the boardroom on the TV in their suite.

-Members from the losing team remains in/returns to the boardroom and are confronted with their loss from the hosts, who are then interrogated as to the reasons for their loss and which players contributed to it or failed at the task.
+Members from the losing team remain in/return to the boardroom and are confronted with their loss from the hosts, who are then interrogated as to the reasons for their loss and which players contributed to it or failed at the task.
 The project manager is asked to select a certain number of teammates (typically two, but on occasion one or three) to bring back into the final-stage boardroom meeting, though in some cases the host can overrule their decision to choose candidates instead if they see fit.
 These selected teammates then step out of the boardroom momentarily so the host can consult with the advisors.